Abandoned & Little-Known Airfields:

 A circa 2010 aerial view looking west at the site of Cuero Field showing the ramp & 4 former hangars remaining intact.

-In a 3/3/12 aerial photo of the site of Cuero Field, the ramp & several former hangars remained intact.
+A 3/3/12 aerial photo of the site of Cuero Field showed the ramp & several former hangars remained intact.

 The site of Cuero Field is located southeast of the intersection of Route 766 & Blackwell Road.